tokukas/website/docs/installation-without-docker.md

 <h1>Installation without Docker</h1>

-This is the guide to install the app in your local machine without docker.
+This is the guide to install the app in your local machine without Docker.

 ---